 Direct and Indirect Speech

 In the question below a sentence have been given in Direct/Indirect speech.
 From the given alternatives, choose the one which best expresses the given sentence in Indirect/Direct speech.
-The father warned his son that he should be beware of him.
+"Please bring me a glass of water", she said to me.

 ANSWER DOWNLOAD EXAMIANS APP